chuacongtai/Project-CICD-Github-Action/README.md

 # Blue-Green Deployment on AWS ECS with GitHub Actions & Terraform

-A hands-on DevOps project that implements **Blue-Green Deployment** on AWS ECS Fargate.
+This is my project about Blue-Green Deployment on AWS ECS Fargate.
-Infrastructure is fully managed by **Terraform**, and the entire CI/CD pipeline is automated using **GitHub Actions** with manual approval gates.
+I use Terraform to create the infrastructure and GitHub Actions for CI/CD.
+There is also a manual approval step before switching traffic.

-This project is built as a portfolio piece to demonstrate practical knowledge of modern cloud-native deployment practices.
+I did this project to practice Blue-Green deployment and understand how it works on AWS.

 ---

-## Project Overview
+## Overview

-The system deploys a simple Node.js application using the Blue-Green strategy:
+The app is just a simple Node.js service.
+I deploy it with Blue-Green style:

-- Two identical environments: **Blue** and **Green**
+- There are 2 environments: Blue and Green
-- Traffic is switched between environments via Application Load Balancer (ALB)
+- Traffic goes through ALB
-- New versions are always deployed to the idle environment first
+- New version always deploy to the idle one first
-- Manual approval is required before switching production traffic
+- Need to approve manually before switch production traffic
-- Old environment is cleaned up after a successful switch
+- After switch, old environment will be scaled down to 0

 ---